stormchaserroleplaying/stormchaserRPG/StepbyStepCharacters/ChooseaClass.md

 Your class determines your weapon proficiencies, your defence proficiencies and some of your skill and tool proficiencies.
 (Skills are described in chapter 7, tools in chapter 5.)
 Your background gives you additional proficiencies and some species give you more proficiencies.
 Be sure to note all of these proficiencies, as well as your proficiency bonus, on your character sheet.

 Proficiency cannot apply to a single die roll or other number more than once.
-If a circumstance suggests that your proficiency applies more than once to the same roll, you nevertheless add it only once.
+If a circumstance suggests that your proficiency applies more than once to the same roll, you nevertheless benefit only once.